Lessons learned from taking the plunge into menswear

 The mix of product in the Broadway Market store is a 65-35 split in favour of womenswear, which reflects overall sales.
 The shop’s existing design lent itself to selling menswear and womenswear in two distinct areas.

-“We sometimes think about ‘what if you blend the ranges together?’ but I think it does throw people a little bit if it is not so obvious, it can confuse people,” says Power.
+“We sometimes think about ‘what if you blend the ranges together?’ but I think it does throw people a little bit if it is not so obvious, it can confuse people,” says Cook.

-The menswear is displayed in the front of the store because Power says you sometimes have to make it “a bit more obvious” to lure men in.
+The menswear is displayed in the front of the store because Cook says you sometimes have to make it “a bit more obvious” to lure men in.

 The generation gap